bblhd/texi/README.md

 somewhere else.
 You can save changes by pressing `ctrl + s`, copy with `ctrl + c`, cut with `ctrl + x`, and paste with `ctrl + v`.

-Please note that **texi lacks undo functionality, so changes are permanent**.
+Please note that **texi lacks undo functionality**, so be careful when editing.

 ## Installing
 Compile using `make` or `make compile`, and then install